vrhovnik/CAF-Expert-Learning-Path/README.md

 # Welcome to the Cloud Adoption Expert Learning Path!

 This learning path for Microsoft partners is aligned with Module A (aka "The Cloud Foundation") for Azure Advanced Specialization.
-This module evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers’ expected outcomes, spanning the entire cloud adoption lifecycle.
+This module evaluates the use of a consistent methodology and process for Azure adoption that is aligned with customers’ expected business outcomes, spanning the entire cloud adoption lifecycle.

 Azure Advanced Specialization Module A covers these 5 pillars: